matthewmcq/upscalemp3/README.md

 5. After training, the model predicts the missing spectrogram data from input mp3 audio segments and returns the ISTFT of the spectrogram encoded as a wav file at 44.1kHz.
 6. The overlapping interleaved segments are combined using OLA and a hanning window (this seems to be producing some artifacts based on the hard 1s splits in the original mp3, so I might experiment with using zero-cross cutting to minimize weirdness with the spectrograms)
-7. Finally, each channel is run through a slightly modified Griffin-Lim algorithm to rebuild the correct phases. niter=200 by default, but this can  be super slow.
-That said, anything under 100 sounds noticible worse.
+7. Finally, each channel is run through a slightly modified Griffin-Lim algorithm to rebuild the correct phases.
+The algorithm runs for 200 iterations by default, but this can take a long time considering it happens once for each channel.
+That said, anything under 100 iterations sounds noticibly worse.
 8. The L and R channels are combined, and the output is encoded as a 24-bit PCM .wav file that gets written to the designated output filepath as "upscaled_mp3.wav"